Coronavirus digest: World Health Summit kicks off virtually from Berlin | DW | 26.10.2020

 The online event will focus on international cooperation to stem the rising infection rates.
 Elsewhere, tougher restrictions are coming into force in some European countries.
 Follow DW for the latest.

-German President Walter Steinmeier launched the World Health Summit on Sunday evening from Berlin.
+German President Frank-Walter Steinmeier launched the World Health Summit on Sunday evening from Berlin.
 The summit, which lasts until Tuesday, is being held online due to the rising infection rate in Germany.

 Steinmeier called for international cooperation in stemming the coronavirus pandemic and railed against "vaccine nationalism."